 The 3Cs model is another way to unlock the full potential of a user story.
 It stands for card-conversation-confirmation.
 Let’s find out more about these.

-Conversation – Every card with a user story on it leaves enough room for conversation.
+Conversation – Every card with a user story leaves enough room for conversation.
 When a team starts discussing, new ideas are born.
 Therefore, the cards are just placeholders that encourage conversation between the team members about something that can be delivered.

 We write user stories to collect user requirements and build software solutions according to their needs.
-They help both POs and development teams understand what and why they are building.
+They help POs and development teams understand what and why they are building.
 Most importantly, each user story points out what value the implemented feature brings to the end user.

-Having trouble writing user stories and driving value to your customers?
+Do you need help writing user stories and driving value to your customers?
 Do not hesitate to contact us to elevate your software development process to a higher level!